Battle of Boju: Legacy

 Historian Fan Wenlan considers the Battle of Boju and the Wu-Chu War the first large-scale war of the Eastern Zhou dynasty.
-Chu, one of the most powerful states in the Spring and Autumn period, would never regain its former strength and Wu reached the zenith of its power.
+Chu, one of the most powerful states in the Spring and Autumn period, would not regain its former strength for some time and Wu reached the zenith of its power.
 However, Wu was unable to hold on to its territorial gains and its strength would not last for long.
 In 473 BC, only three decades after it almost conquered the Kingdom of Chu, the Kingdom of Wu itself would be conquered by the rising power of Yue to its south.

 The battle is largely attributed to the famous Chinese general Sun Tzu.
 In the Art of War it was said that Sun Tzu led the forces of Wu during the battle.
 However, there are no records of his participation in the battle.
 The Zuozhuan, the primary source of the battle, does not mention Sun Tzu at all.